flashcode/impostman/README.md

 - `impostman-auth-basic-as-elisp-code` (boolean, default: `t`): convert Basic authentication header to elisp code so that the username and password can be easily edited; if set to `nil`, the header is written in Base64
-- `impostman-use-variables` (boolean, default: `t`): keep Postman variables in the output and define variables according to the output; if set to `nil`, no variables are used, they are directly replaced by their values during the import of collection.
+- `impostman-use-variables` (boolean, default: `t`): keep Postman variables in the output and define variables according to the output; if set to `nil`, no variables are used, they are directly replaced by their values during the import of collection
 - `impostman-outputs-alist` (alist, default keys: `verb` and `restclient`): list of outputs, see [Add new output](#add-new-output).

 ## Add new output